6. Insulin types and regimens

 Pumps give more accurate insulin delivery and allow different amounts to be eaten at different times.
 Pumps can also make it easier to adjust insulin doses for intensive sports regimes or during periods of sickness.

-In New Zealand Pharmac fund insulin pumps and insulin pump consumables under strict criteria.
+In New Zealand Pharmac fund insulin pumps and CGMs are funded for tamariki with Type 1 diabetes.
 Talk to your diabetes nurse or doctor at your diabetes clinic if you would like to know more about insulin pumping.

 Think you've got it sorted?
 Let's go over the main points.
 Ready?